How to Discourage Your Cat

 Written by Anne Moss

-feline behavior, then you should know by now that cats and discipline don't mix; in other words, you should never punish your cat.
+If you have been reading a bit about feline behavior, then you should know by now that cats and discipline don't mix; in other words, you should never punish your cat.
 Cats are not dogs and you simply can't take your cat to obedience class… That said, sometimes you need to lay down some rules in the house and get an educational point across to your cat.
 While I still hold that punishment, in the human ethical and moral sense of the word, does not work with cats, I wish to show you how to employ behavioral techniques based on negative reinforcement to teach your cat to stay away from certain places.
 This article will teach you how to discourage your cat from jumping on kitchen counters and any other high surfaces.

-living space, including enough vertical space.
+Before you even begin teaching your cat to stay away from certain places, let's look at the causes for this type of behavior.
+Cats require a sufficient amount of living space, including enough vertical space.
 Before restricting your cat from accessing some areas, make sure that your kitty has plenty of roaming and climbing space within your home.
 Invest in cat trees, cat gyms and designated cat shelves.
 This stage is crucial!
 Not allowing your cat almost any climbing space will result in a stressed and frustrated kitty and even more behavioral issues down the road.

 Once you've made sure that your cat has enough space (vertical space included), it's time to learn how to teach your cat right from wrong and "explain" to her which surfaces are off-limits.
 Since we are trying to prevent a certain type of behavior, rather than encourage one, we'll have to use Negative Reinforcement.
 We are trying to create a certain connection in the cat's mind, associating the type of behavior which we're trying to prevent with a negative outcome.
 Before I review the various methods for achieving this, there are three principles to keep in mind whenever attempting any kind of negative reinforcement with your cat –

-Keep the human out of the loop - We want to make sure that the cat associates the negative result directly with the action we want to prevent – never with you, the
+Keep the human out of the loop - We want to make sure that the cat associates the negative result directly with the action we want to prevent – never with you, the cat owner.

 Keep the reinforcement consistent – This is true of any behavioral learning process and is crucial when it comes to negative reinforcement.
 It means the cat has to receive a negative reaction every single time it attempts the behavior which we wish to discourage.